Blue Stripe: 2022: five-year-old season

 Blue Stripe remained in California, preparing for her five-year-old season.

 After a lengthy winter break, Blue Stripe was entered in the Grade 2 Santa Margarita Stakes at Santa Anita on 30 April.
 The 11/10 favorite, Miss Bigly, took the lead with a five-wide sweep into the stretch at the eighth pole and looked home free in the 1 1/8-mile event.
 Then Blue Stripe, ridden by Tyler Baze, surged even wider and went by Miss Bigly about 75 yards from the wire to win by a length in a time of 1:50.52.
 Marcelo Polanco said, "She was so fresh, she was ready to do something.
 I asked the connections if it was OK to run her in here, and they said, 'Whatever you think.'
 We just went for it."
 Jockey Tyler Baze pointed out, "I hadn't been on her, but I heard some reports that said she was ready and working tremendous.
 That's what my agent told me this morning.
 I didn't know what kind of gas pedal I had under me until the three-eighths pole.
 I asked her, and she ran up to 'em so quick, it caught me off guard.
 I had to tap on the brakes, but even with doing that, when I asked her again she accelerated and came home."

 On June 18, Blue Stripe faced five other entrants in the Grade 2 Santa Maria Stakes at Santa Anita.
 She pulled a bit into the first turn, moved to the inside around that bend, tipped out and took aim two and then three wide into the stretch, and finished well but could not get to favorite Private Mission and was 3/4 lengths short.

 On August 6, Blue Stripe garnered her first Grade 1 win in the US in the Clement L. Hirsch Stakes at Del Mar.
 The 1 1/16-mile event developed just as trainer Marcelo Polanco and Hector Berrios drew it up.
-Familiar foe Private Mission and Shedaresthedevil, who had won this event last year, went at a lively pace on the front end, Private Mission completing the first quarter-mile in :23.18, Blue Stripe raced easily in third position of the five entries.
+Familiar foes Private Mission and Shedaresthedevil, who had won the race the previous year, went at a lively pace on the front end, with Private Mission completing the first quarter-mile in :23.18.
+Blue Stripe raced easily in third position of the five entries.
 Berrios recalled, "The race went exactly as we planned it.
 We wanted to sit behind the speed horses, then go get them late."
 As the field headed to the second turn, Shedaresthedevil challenged Private Mission for the lead.
 When Shedaresthedevil took over, the race was looked similar to the previous year's edition.
-However, Blue Stripe, the 5/1 third choice, ranged up outside of Shedaresthedevil, edging ahead turning for home, got clear of the favorite by the eighth pole, and scored by 1 3/4 lengths in 1:42.97.
+However, Blue Stripe, the 5/1 third choice, ranged up outside of Shedaresthedevil, edged ahead turning for home, got clear of the favorite by the eighth pole, and scored by 1 3/4 lengths in 1:42.97.

-On November 5 in the Breeders' Cup Distaff, Blue Stripe finished second by a nose to Malathaat in a three-way photo finish with Clairiere finishing third.
+On November 5, in the Breeders' Cup Distaff, Blue Stripe finished second by a nose to Malathaat in a three-way photo finish, with Clairiere finishing third.